White Lives Matter banners 'take racism to a new level' after Burnley plane stunt | DW | 23.06.2020

 The spread of such a message is a cause of concern for anti-racism campaigners and researchers, who say racism in football has "been taken to a new level" and the sport is being used "as a tool to propagate."

-Pavel Klymenko, head of policy at Anti-discrimination network, Football Against Racism in Europe (Fare), told DW that the Black Lives Matter message is being, sometimes wilfully, misunderstood as being as dismissive of white lives when, in fact, it is an attempt to address perceived systemic inequality and racism.
+Pavel Klymenko, head of policy at anti-discrimination network Fare, told DW that the Black Lives Matter message is being, sometimes wilfully, misunderstood as being as dismissive of white lives when, in fact, it is an attempt to address perceived systemic inequality and racism.

 He believes football is being used to lead a racist backlash against the Black Lives Matter movement.